podio/podio-objc-platform/fields/index.md

 ## Link field

-A link field can hold one or multiple values of type `PKCEmbed`.
+A link field can hold one or multiple values of type `PKTEmbed`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCEmbed *link = item[@"link"]; // 'link' is a link field
+PKTEmbed *link = item[@"link"]; // 'link' is a link field
 {% endhighlight %}

-To set it, provide an instance of `PKCEmbed`:
+To set it, provide an instance of `PKTEmbed`:

 {% highlight objective-c %}
-PKCEmbed *link = ...;
+PKTEmbed *link = ...;
 item[@"link"] = link;
 {% endhighlight %}

 ## Image field

-An image field can hold one or multiple values of type `PKCFile`.
+An image field can hold one or multiple values of type `PKTFile`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCFile *imageFile = item[@"photos"]; // 'photos' is an image field
+PKTFile *imageFile = item[@"photos"]; // 'photos' is an image field
 {% endhighlight %}

-To set it, provide an instance of `PKCFile`, for example after uploading an image:
+To set it, provide an instance of `PKTFile`, for example after uploading an image:

 {% highlight objective-c %}
-PKCFile *file = ...;
+PKTFile *file = ...;
 item[@"photos"] = file;
 {% endhighlight %}

 ## Money field

 A money field has an amount value in the form of a number, and and a currency string.
-It is represented by a single value of type `PKCMoney`.
+It is represented by a single value of type `PKTMoney`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKCMoney *totalAmount = item[@"total"]; // 'total' is a money field
+PKTMoney *totalAmount = item[@"total"]; // 'total' is a money field
 {% endhighlight %}

-To set it, provide an instance of `PKCMoney`:
+To set it, provide an instance of `PKTMoney`:

 {% highlight objective-c %}
-PKCMoney *totalAmount = ...;
+PKTMoney *totalAmount = ...;
 item[@"total"] = totalAmount;
 {% endhighlight %}